Proctor's Theatre (Schenectady, New York): History

 The arrival of General Electric led to rapid growth in Schenectady through the late 19th and early 20th century.
 The city's streetcar network made its downtown more accessible to the city.
 The vaudeville impresario Frederick Freeman Proctor chose to build his first theater in 1912.
 In the last years of his life, he decided to replace it.
 It cost $1.5 million ($ in contemporary dollars) to build and opened on December 27, 1926, with a showing of the silent film Stranded in Paris.
-The audience was so impressed by the lavish facilities that no one complained about the malfunctioning Wurlitzer organ.
+The audience was so impressed by the lavish facilities that no one complained about the malfunctioning Wurlitzer theatre organ, an "F 3M" style, model# Opus 1469.

 Proctor had sound equipment installed two years later for the new sound films.
 Shortly before his death in 1929, Proctor sold his theater chain to RKO Pictures.

-The next year it was the site of the first public demonstration of television, when an orchestra performed under the direction of the image of a conductor in General Electric Research Laboratory approximately 3 miles away.
+On May 22, 1930, the theatre hosted Ernst Alexanderson, who conducted an early public demonstration of television, utilizing his closed-circuit system and projecting a large screen image on a six by six foot screen.

 The theatre had fallen into disrepair throughout the 1960s and '70s while population shifted and moved out of Schenectady.
 The theatre was going to be torn down for use of the plot as a parking lot until a group of activists joined together and created the Arts Districts of Schenectady.

+In 1984, the Golub Family donated "Goldie" a 1931 Wurlitzer theatre organ to the theatre, replacing the long-lost original organ.
+The project to restore and install Goldie was undertaken by the Hudson-Mohawk chapter of the American Theatre Organ Society.
+That year, Proctors named organist Allen Mills as its first artist in residence.
+The theatre produced two albums of music with Mills: Allen Mills Plays Proctor's and An Old Fashioned Christmas.

+In 1988, PBS affiliate WMHT recorded Susannah McCorkle and Friends: Jazz Meets Pop at Proctors, a live concert later broadcast on television featuring jazz vocalist Susannah McCorkle.

+Artist Hiroshi Sugimoto visited the theatre to photograph it in 1996.
+The resulting work was published in his Theaters book in 2000.

 In the fall of 2007, Proctors finished a $24.5 million expansion.
 Several local firms were involved, including Stracher Roth Gilmore (architectural), Ryan-Biggs Associates (structural), M/E Engineering (mechanical, electrical, plumbing) and Adirondack Scenic (theatrical & rigging designers).
 The renovation added two theatres, making three separate theatre venues available for the public: